 Seven Steps to Implementing an E-Commerce Solution Using QuikPAY

 - The customer completes the online e-commerce service request form.
-Pressing the Submit button emails the form to the e-commerce support team.

 - The University’s payment processing solution, QuikPAY, from Nelnet Business Solutions (NBS)